codeuniversity/ai-workshop/ANN-Basics.md

 After we defined which cases our network got right or wrong, we can start to teach it.
 Note that you naturally have to first collect fitting training and test data for your network.
 After that you train your network by giving the network one set of your training data to process.
 Since we initialized the weights of the neurons with random values it is unlikely that the output is similar to the expected output.
 To change that we start to tune our network using our loss function.
 There are several different technics how to do that, I will introduce some of them in a different file.

 ## Representation as Matrix
 It's possible to represent a neural network as sequence of matrices.
 We extract the weight-vectors of the neurons and assemble them in a matrix.
-Each column of these matrices represents the weigths of one neuron.
+Each column of these matrices represents the weights of one neuron.
 Each Bias gets extracted into a separate vector that gets added during the evaluation.
 This principle can be applied to every hidden layer as well as the output layer.
-$$n : \text{length input Vactor} $$
+$$n : \text{length input vector} $$

 $$nH : \text{number hidden neurons} $$